moliver28/research-handbook/content/handbook/engineering/development/dev/create/ide/_index.md

 ### Example Lifecycle for a Feature Issue

 1. Product and Design work together to identify a new feature requirement.
-1. An issue is created using the [Remote Development issue template](https://gitlab.com/gitlab-org/gitlab/-/blob/master/.gitlab/issue_templates/Remote%20Development%20Group%20-%20issue.md).
+1. An issue is created using the [Workspaces issue template](https://gitlab.com/gitlab-org/gitlab/-/blob/master/.gitlab/issue_templates/Remote%20Development%20Group%20-%20issue.md).
 The correct labels are automatically applied by the template, so the issue shows up in the `~"(rd|webide)-workflow::unprioritized` list of the Iteration Planning board.
    Note that the issue description may be incomplete/unrefined and high-level at this point.
 1. Product decides the issue is a high priority, so they apply the `%"Next 1-3 Releases"` milestone to signal this.